 An air fryer that can take care of the hard work of remembering every cooking time and heat setting is worth its weight in gold – just press a button and it'll take care of dinner.

 All you'll need to remember is to shake it occasionally.
-(And which child has tomato sauce with everything and which doesn't like their food to touch.)
+(And which child has tomato sauce with everything and which doesn't like their food types to touch each other.)

 Different models have pre-programmed settings such as fresh or frozen chips, nuggets, fish, chicken drumsticks, steak, dry fruit, and more.